Tayarisha Poe

 Tayarisha Poe is an American writer and director.
-Her directorial debut feature film Selah and the Spades won the Best Narrative Feature Award at the 2019 BlackStar Film Festival.
+Her feature directorial debut Selah and the Spades won the Best Narrative Feature Award at the 2019 BlackStar Film Festival and premiered at the 2019 Sundance Film Festival.

+Poe's sophomore film, The Young Wife, was released at the 2023 South by Southwest film festival.

 Life and career

-Poe was raised in West Philadelphia.
-She received her bachelor's degree from Swarthmore College in 2012.
-She planned to pursue a career as an attorney but turned her interest to filmmaking in college.

-She named Terence Nance, Anna Rose Holmer, and Kasi Lemmons as three of her mentors.
+Poe was born and raised in West Philadelphia.
+She graduated from the Peddie School in New Jersey and received her bachelor's degree from Swarthmore College in 2012.
+She initially planned to pursue a career as an attorney, but turned her interest towards filmmaking in college.
+Poe has named Terence Nance, Anna Rose Holmer, and Kasi Lemmons as three of her mentors.

-Poe's directorial debut feature film and screenplay, Selah and the Spades, was released in 2019 on Amazon Prime.
+Poe's directorial debut feature film and screenplay, Selah and the Spades, premiered at the 2019 Sundance Film Festival and was released on Amazon Prime Video in 2020.
 The film grew from a series of photos, short films, and prose she began posting online in 2014.
-The story received positive reception online, and Terence Nance agreed to executive produce the project.
+Her nonlinear story received positive reception online, with director Terence Nance agreeing to executive produce the project.
 In 2016 she received support to develop the film through the Sundance Institute's Knight Foundation Fellowship.
 Selah and the Spades stars Lovie Simone, Jharrel Jerome, and Celeste O'Connor.
 The film received mainly positive reception.

-Poe's upcoming feature film, The Young Wife, stars Kiersey Clemons, Judith Light, Leon Bridges, Sheryl Lee Ralph, and Kelly Marie Tran.
+Poe's second feature film, The Young Wife (starring Kiersey Clemons, Judith Light, Leon Bridges, Sheryl Lee Ralph, and Kelly Marie Tran), was released at South by Southwest in March 2023.
+The film was well-received, with critics praising the production design, the acting, and the "naturalistic" script.